Image

 The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
 You also may not have even been aware of the existence of child porn.
 This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
 You also could have used an unsecured or shared network which enabled another individual to download child porn.
 An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Clark County, MO.

-An Accidental Possession Defense
+Accidental Possession Defense

 The internet can be a treacherous environment.
-Your computer is continuously subjected to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
+Your computer is continuously susceptible to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
 These intrusions could easily include child pornography or other obscene materials.
 You, like many other individuals in Clark County and throughout Missouri, have numerous files on your computer you didn’t even know existed.

 “Not Child Porn” Defense

-This defense challenges the prosecution’s burden to prove that material in question involves anyone under the age of 18.
-Also, if the material in question serves a scientific, religious, or educational purpose it should not be considered child pornography.
+This defense is based on the prosecution’s burden to prove that material in question involves any individual under the age of 18.
+If the material serves a scientific, religious, or educational purpose, it may be argued that it should not be classified as child pornography.

 Illegal Search and Seizure